 There are many Bible study resources and tools that can help answer some of those questions.
 I recommend staying within the Bible itself at first.
 After you’ve had a chance to read or listen to it several times, check out other resources to see what other people have learned.

 There are many resources out there, but here are a few to get you started:

 - There is a genre of books such as Introduction to the Old Testament or Introduction to the Old Testament.
-There are several good ones out there, but my personal favorite is a bit easier to use: Unlocking the Bible: Unlocking the Bible: A Unique Overview of the Whole Bible (You can check out the reviews on this link to Amazon – opens in a new window).
+There are several good ones out there, but my personal favorite is a bit easier to use: Unlocking the Bible: Unlocking the Bible: A Unique Overview of the Whole Bible (You can check out the reviews on this link to Amazon).
 Be sure to check out the book and not the companion volume with charts, diagrams, and images.
 The covers look very similar.